semsol/arc2/README.md

 ## RDF triple store

-Please have a look into [SPARQL-support.md](SPARQL-support.md) to see which SPARQL 1.0/1.1 features are currently supported.
+Please have a look into [SPARQL-support.md](doc/SPARQL-support.md) to see which SPARQL 1.0/1.1 features are currently supported.

+## Internal information for developers

+Please have a look [here](doc/developer.md) to find information about maintaining and extending ARC2.